jmayank23/sentence-transformers-mtl/src/task4/task4-readme.md

    - **Implementation Considerations**:
      - Adam optimizer was chosen because it allows adaptive learning rates across parameters
      - Training loop tracks metrics for both tasks to monitor stability
-     - Small learning rate (1e-4) chosen to reduce potential oscillations

 4. **Gradient Conflicts**
    - **Challenge**: Updates that help one task might harm another
-   - **Current Implementation**: Accepts gradient conflicts as a natural part of MTL
    - **Mitigation Strategies**:
      - Normalize gradient magnitudes
      - Explore more strategies thorough a literature search

-These considerations informed our implementation choices while highlighting potential extensions for more sophisticated multi-task training approaches.
+These considerations inform the implementation choices while highlighting potential extensions for more sophisticated multi-task training approaches.

 ---

 ## Write up on Key Decisions and Insights
 ### Key Decisions
 - Strategy related to metrics:
    - Implemented simple loss summation as baseline approach
    - Acknowledged limitations and proposed weighted alternatives
    - Designed training loop to track task-specific metrics separately

 - Optimizer Selection:
    - Chose Adam optimizer for adaptive learning rates
    - Used conservative learning rate (1e-4) to ensure some training stability
    - Suggested task-specific learning rates as a potential improvement
 - Evaluation Approach:
    - Performed separate accuracy tracking for each task
    - Used combined loss as overall training signal and acknowledged potential challenges from gradient interference in a multi task training setting
    - Recognized limitations of accuracy for imbalanced datasets

 ### Key Insights

-- Multi-task learning introduces unique training dynamics where tasks compete for model capacity, creating challenges in gradient management and optimization.
+- Multi-task learning introduces unique training dynamics where tasks compete for model capacity, making careful gradient management and optimization essential.
-   - So important to pay close attention to how training and validation accuracy metrics for both tasks progress over time during training.
+   - Monitoring training and validation accuracy for both tasks over time is crucial.
-- Task interference can be both beneficial (positive transfer) and detrimental (negative transfer), requiring careful monitoring and mitigation strategies.
+- Task interference can be both beneficial (positive transfer) and detrimental (negative transfer), necessitating careful monitoring and mitigation.
-- Different convergence rates between tasks necessitate specialized handling through techniques like gradient normalization, task weighting, or curriculum learning approaches.
+- Different convergence rates between tasks call for specialized handling through techniques like gradient normalization, task weighting, or curriculum learning.
-- The currently implemented training loop is a basic starting point and more sophisticated strategies should be adopted based on the training results from the actual task data and performance metrics.
+- The current training loop is a basic starting point, and more sophisticated strategies should be adopted based on training outcomes from real data.